 Accounting policy for Advertising and Marketing expenses

-Advertising and Marketing expenses have been disclosed separately in the current financial reporting period, with the corresponding balances for the prior financial reporting period updated for comparative purposes.
 Advertising Expenses include costs associated with driving customer acquisition and re-engagement, such as digital advertising and direct mail campaigns.
 All other marketing costs, such as photoshoots and content development, are reflected in Marketing Expenses.

 Note 6.
 Income tax